The commitments we make in our BCRs

 We commit to complying with applicable laws in our treatment of personal information.
 Although this seems simple, any of us who have had to manage huge troves of data know that a lot goes on behind the scenes to make such a broad commitment.
 The BCRs commit NetApp to our Privacy Principles and to the authority of the Dutch SA.

 NetApp takes security seriously.
 Really seriously.
-We know you are trusting us with your most valuable asset—your data.
-The BCRs commit NetApp to technical, organizational, and administrative policies, procedures, and controls designed to provide confidentiality, integrity, and availability of personal information in accordance with the GDPR requirements.
+We know that you are trusting us with your most valuable asset—your data.
+The BCRs commit NetApp to technical, organizational, and administrative policies, procedures, and controls designed to protect the confidentiality, integrity, and availability of personal information in accordance with GDPR requirements.
 But our commitment to security is not just captured in our BCRs—we also commit to security practices through our contracts and service level commitments.
 Additionally, NetApp security is more than a static commitment—we maintain a dynamic security process, evolving to meet the ever-changing threat landscape.

 NetApp BCRs commit us to when, how, and why we transfer personal information across borders.
 Most of our cross-border transfers are related to how we share information about our employees in order to provide corporate services for our global workforce.
 However, our BCRs also bind us to when, how, and why we transfer information about our partners and customers.
 For example, they bind us when we send information to a payment processor to fulfill an order, send information to our security teams to verify the operational security of our cloud services, or even coordinate with any recipient of personal information to fulfill a data subject request under the GDPR.